coder/docs/admin/satellites/management.md

 kubectl config current-context
 ```

-Confirm that your current kubectl context is correct before continuing;
+Confirm that your current kubectl context is correct before continuing.
-otherwise, connect to the right context.
+Otherwise, connect to the right context.

 ## Step 2: Creating the new deployment